 YieldFills 2-3 mason jars full of crackers!
-Or one 5-Tray Excalibur
+Or one 5-tray Excalibur!

 2/3 cup olive oil

-4 tablespoon brewer's yeast
+4 tablespoons brewer's yeast

-2 pinch sea salt
+2 pinches of sea salt

-Combine all ingredients except fresh herbs and salt.
+1. Combine all ingredients except fresh herbs and salt.

-Combine processed batter with unprocessed batter in large mixing bowl.
+3. Combine processed batter with unprocessed batter in large mixing bowl.
 Add fresh chopped herbs and salt and mix well.

-Form batter into desired cracker shapes with wet hands to prevent sticking, around 1/4 – 1/3” thick (thinner crackers dry much faster).
+4. Form batter into desired cracker shapes with wet hands to prevent sticking, around 1/4 – 1/3” thick (thinner crackers dry much faster).
 I make rounds and flatbreads.

-Place onto lightly oiled Teflex sheets.
-Dehydrate at 145 for 2 hours.
-Turn temperature down to 115 and dehydrate until Completely dry (about overnight)
+5. Place onto lightly oiled Teflex sheets.
+Dehydrate at 145 F for 2 hours.
+Turn temperature down to 115 F and dehydrate until completely dry (about overnight).

-Flip crackers in the morning and dehydrate another couple of hours.
+6. Flip crackers in the morning and dehydrate another couple of hours.

 Granola's ThoughtsBy granola